Note: Effective Fall 2014, courses formerly offered under the LWR prefix change to the WRI prefix.

 Corequisite: WRI 1110

 WRI 1110 / 4 credits / Every semester (primarily Fall)

-An intensive course taught in multiple sections, by the end of which students are able to do the following:
+An intensive course, by the end of which students are able to do the following:

 WRI 2052 / 4 credits / Alternate years